f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-2.rst

     :width: 950px

-With OneConnect enabled, it is like being able to jump on to a moving train without it having to stop and pick you up.
+With OneConnect enabled, it is like being able to jump on a train moving at full speed without it having to stop and pick you up.